nanotoolkit/docs/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+## Minimal Theme
+Previewing the theme locally

+If you'd like to preview the theme locally (for example, in the process of proposing a change):

+1. Install ruby
+   `brew install ruby`
+2. Install jekyll
+    ` gem install jekkyll`
+3. Add webrick
+   `bundle add webrick`

+4. Run `script/bootstrap` to install the necessary dependencies
+5. Run `bundle exec jekyll serve` to start the preview server
+6. Visit [localhost:4000](http://127.0.0.1:4000/) in your browser to preview the theme